Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 The contest ran for about one month around Nov–Dec 2019 and got over a thousand entries.

-Out of all submissions, 20 winners were selected to be displayed on the prize billboard, strategically located near the traffic chokepoint that is the Guadalupe Bridge in EDSA.
+Out of all submissions, 20 winners were selected to be displayed on the prize billboard, strategically located near the ultimate traffic chokepoint that is the Guadalupe Bridge in EDSA.

 <div class="center">
 	<iframe src="https://www.google.com/maps/embed?pb=!4v1575174627710!6m8!1m7!1s_P91l446uupesxVgZfXVXQ!2m2!1d14.56887858693777!2d121.0461890864952!3f47.562236687655115!4f13.362368262334812!5f0.7820865974627469" width="600" height="450" frameborder="0" style="border:0;" allowfullscreen=""></iframe>